akoskm/akoskm.github.io/_posts/2015-06-27-deploy-changes-with-git-push.md

 Automated deployments are great, simply because you can spend more time developing your app and less time following tedious, repetitive tasks.

-They also minimize the human factor of the whole processes so it's more predictable, reliable and error-free.
+They also minimize the human factor of the whole processes, so it's more predictable, reliable and error-free.

+Thanks to git hooks, automating your deployment process becomes an easy task.
+Let's see how it's done.

 I assume you already have a bare git repository on the server which looks similar to this: